Lord-Fufu/MSc-Dissertation-2022---St-Andrews/README.md

-# MSc-Dissertation-2022---St-Andrews

-Authors: Antoine Moneyron and Jochen Kursawe

-This repository includes the simulation code Antoine wrote for his Master Thesis at the University of St Andrews (2022), as well as for our recent manuscript [link to be included].
+# Efficient approximations of transcriptional bursting effects on the dynamics of a gene regulatory network

+This repository includes all simulation code for our paper in the Journal of the Royal Society Interface "Efficient approximations of transcriptional bursting effects on the dynamics of a gene regulatory network"

 The files are organised as follows:

-- `timeseries_figure_file_reorganised.py` contains code to generate all figures and supplementary figures of the revised manuscript, except for figure 5
+- `run_all.py` contains code to generate all figures and supplementary figures of the revised manuscript, except for figure 5

 - `generate_data_for_heatmap_plot.py` contains code to generate the data in figure 5 of the manuscript.